-Casing Drilling (including liner drilling) is a technology / well construction method that allows simultaneous drilling and casing a well.
+Casing Drilling (including liner drilling) is a technology / well construction method that allows simultaneous drilling and casing of a well.
 While in the conventional drilling transferring torque, fluids and drill pressure is done through a drill pipe, during casing-drilling, the casing itself replaces the functions of the drill pipe.
-Once drilling is completed, casing remains in the well.
+Once drilling is completed, the casing remains in the well.
 This technology allows drilling and running casing as one operation.

 There are two major systems used in casing-drilling- 1) simple drill-through casing bit (non-retrievable) system and 2) Advanced wire-line retrievable bottom hole assembly (BHA) system used for directional casing-drilling.
 While in more than 70% of the cases, the simple system is used, the advanced directional casing-drilling system is best suited for the offshore mature oilfields, where fluids losses and hole stability issues are evident.

-A specially developed drilling rig or modified rig for casing-drilling is required to accommodate the new equipment setup.
+A specially developed drilling rig or modified rig for casing drilling is required to accommodate the new equipment setup.
 A casing drive system (CDS) must be installed as well.

 Major disadvantages of casing-drilling are:

 - Reduced penetration rate

 - High cost

 - Size of the casing, whereby in smaller casing sizes ( 7” and less) down-hole motors cannot be powerful enough to drill efficiently, due to its small size